-Clignancourt and Pigalle are two areas where kitsch antique shops and jazz bars can be found alongside various fringe theatres halls, which local residents are fighting tooth and nail to keep.
+Clignancourt and Pigalle are two neighbourhoods where you will find kitsch antique shops and jazz bars, along with various theatres which residents are fighting to preserve.

-The Espace Dali in Montmartre, with its many statues and paintings on the walls, exemplifies the love of beauty and playfulness that make up the 18th arrondissement.
-The quarter, but more specifically Montmartre, is much more than what the tour buses and souvenir shops present.
+The Dali museum in Montmartre, with its many statues and paintings on the walls, symbolises the love, beauty and wholeness that characterise the 18th arrondissement.
+The neighbourhood, especially Montmartre, is much more than just bus tours or souvenir shops.